f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/NGINX-One-Automation/README.md

 > Note: Data plane keys are not saved and are displayed only once when you generate them.
 You should save this key in a secure location for future reference.

-Using either the API token or the API certifcate create a new NGINX One data plane key.
+Create a new NGINX One data plane key using either the API token or the API certificate.

 ```
 curl -X POST https://f5-xc-lab-app.console.ves.volterra.io/api/nginx/one/namespaces/default/data-plane-keys -H "Authorization: APIToken <API TOKEN>" -H "Content-Type: application/json" -d '{"name": "<DATA-PLANE-KEY-NAME>", "expires_at": "2025-05-01T00:00:00Z"}'